nikaalika/smsalarmsim800/README.md

 # sms alarm sim800 and arduino

-On the attached images you can find schematic how I have chosen to build circuit During building procces it is very importent to consider is that
+On the attached images you can find schematic how I have chosen to build circuit During building procces you should consider folowing

 1) Sim 800 l supply voltage should be between 3.7V to 4.1V
 2) Use voltage divider or level shifter to lower the serial comunication voltage(you will burn it's just matter of time)